 November in our classroom is about being thankful and being a family.
 Our learning about thankfulness ends with a feast of stone soup.
-And the book Stone Soup is the perfect read-aloud for the month and allows for great lessons on kindness, sharing, and helping those around us.
+The stone soup books are the perfect read-aloud for the month and allow for great lessons on kindness, sharing, and helping those around us.
 And with so many different versions of the story, the possibilities are endless!
 There’s even a new version about people in Italy who make stone soup during the pandemic lockdowns.

 Stone Soup Comprehension

 We use our Read It Up!
 Stone Soup resource to retell different versions of the story, compare and contrast different versions of the story, and write about our stone soup.

 For the retelling, comparing, and contrasting, we use a large story map like this one.
 I use pictures of the book covers, and we fill in the details using sticky notes!

 Students then choose a story to retell.
 They complete their story map and orally retell the story to me.